ServiceInnovationLab/smartstart-backend/README.md

     sudo env/bootstrap.sh

-Install postgres and make sure the database exsits:

-    # TODO: same server or not?

 Create a python3 virtualenv in a dir you like, I will use ~/env in this doc:

     mkdir ~/env